david-gary/onlineStoreTemplate/SRS.md

 * **CON-2:**
   * Difficulty in getting an SSL certificate for the website.
 * **CON-3:**
-  Ample resouces to host all the labs and instances for those labs.
+  * Ample resouces to host all the labs and instances for those labs.
+* **CON-4:**
+  * The website will be hosted on a server that is capable of handling 50 concurrent users.
+* **CON-5:**
+  * Easy to implement with technologies we all know and are experienced with.

 ## Use Cases